Crazy Balloon: Gameplay

-Music

-Crazy Balloon sports relatively basic sound effects.
-The speaker beeps whenever the balloon gets closer to the goal.
-When the player starts a new maze, a portion of the melody from "Oh!
-Susanna" is played.
-Similarly, when the player loses a balloon, a portion of the chorus from the "Toreador Song" from the opera Carmen is played.

 Legacy

 The original arcade version is included in emulated compilations such as Taito Legends 2 (PlayStation 2, Xbox and Microsoft Windows) and Taito Legends Power-Up (PlayStation Portable) in 2006.
 An updated version of the game, named Crazy Balloon 2005, was included alongside the original arcade release on Taito Legends Power-Up.
-On June 26, 2025, the arcade version of the game got ported as part of the Arcade Archives series.
+Hamster Corporation released the game as part of their Arcade Archives series for the Nintendo Switch and PlayStation 4 in June 2025.

-There are also a few clones, including Crazy Balloon for the Commodore 64 (Software Projects, 1983) and Crazy Balloons for the ZX Spectrum (A&F Software, 1983).
+There are also a few clones without any involvement from Taito, including Crazy Balloon for the Commodore 64 (Software Projects, 1983) and Crazy Balloons for the ZX Spectrum (A&F Software, 1983).
 A version for the BBC Micro was developed by Acornsoft but was never released.